← All posts

 Across our 2026 Q1 data set (~1,400 campaigns), median cost-per-lead by role family:

-The pattern is clear: younger and lower-experience roles favor Instagram; older and skilled-trade roles favor Meta.
-The bigger the experience requirement, the more Meta wins.
+The pattern is clear: younger and lower-experience roles favor Instagram; older and skilled-trade roles favor Facebook.
+The bigger the experience requirement, the more Facebook wins.

-If you can only run on one channel, run Meta.
+If you can only run on one app, run Facebook.
 It is more forgiving for any role above entry-level, and its audience reach has fewer dead zones in CEE and rural markets.

 Conversion: who actually shows up